Telstra: Retail store network

 Telstra owns and operates a series of retail stores known as Telstra Stores.
 Some are directly owned and operated by Telstra and some are operated by licensees.

 As of May 2016, Telstra has a total of 360 retail stores across Australia.
 This includes several new 'Discovery' stores, where Telstra has invested millions in redesigning key stores based on local requirements.
-These designs include new displays, accessory shops, digital tickets and free baristas.
+Many stores were part of the Westfield Retail Stores and Westfield was won to Telstra Under David Thodey's Strategic Pursuit team led by Gerard Devan in 2006 - 2012 period a deal with $110 Million, which brought the Telstra relationship with Westfield closer.
+These new 'Discovery' stores, designs include new displays, accessory shops, digital tickets and free baristas.

 109 of Telstra's stores are owned and operated by Vita Group, a publicly listed company with a market capitalisation of approximately $600m (June 2016).
 In February 2011, Telstra announced the creation of an additional 100 retail stores within three years.
 The carrier opened the world's first Android store, called "Androidland", on Bourke Street, Melbourne, Australia, in December 2011.
 These developments built on Telstra's T[life] concept stores it had launched in the early 2000s.

 Share price development

 In November 1997, the Australian government sold the first tranche of its Telstra shares, 4.29 Billion shares, publicly at a price of $3.40 per share to institutional investors and $3.30 to retail investors.
 This sale is commonly referred to as "T1".
 In October 1999, the Australian government sold the second tranche of its Telstra shares under the "T2" program for $7.80 per share to institutional investors and $7.40 to retail investors.
 In November 2006, the government sold a third tranche of its shares, "T3", at $3.60 per share.